ROSWELL, Ga. – Today, not a foot of railroad track lies in this Atlanta suburb.

 Despite the war, King’s company obtained a charter on April 10, 1863.
 The intent was to build a narrow-gauge railroad to carry both passengers and freight.
 However, a depleted stock of steel in the Confederacy dashed any hopes of building a line.
 Thus, the waiting game began.

-A year later, in 1864, the Roswell Manufactoring Company was destroyed in Gen. William T. Sherman’s famous “March to the Sea.”
-It would not be until six years later, in 1870, that construction of a railroad to Roswell would even be considered.
+A year later, in 1864, the Roswell Manufacturing Company was destroyed in Gen. William T. Sherman’s famous Atlanta campaign.
+It would not be until six years later, in 1870, that the construction of a railroad to Roswell would even be considered.

 It was that year that the Atlanta & Richmond Air-Line announced its intentions to build a road between Atlanta and Richmond.
 In 1877, the company “went into receivership and was sold to the Clyde family and their Richmond & West Point Terminal (Railway) & Warehouse Company,” Winn notes.